pktgen/Pktgen-DPDK/lib/cli/cli.rst

 This chapter describes the CLI sample application that is part of the Data Plane Development Kit (DPDK).
-The CLI is a workalike replacement for cmdline library in DPDK and has a simpler interface and programming model.
+The CLI is a workalike replacement for cmdline library in DPDK and has a simpler programming interface and programming model.

 The primary goal of CLI is to allow the developer to create commands quickly and with very little compile or runtime configuration.
 Using standard Unix*